Geometric analysis of a truncated Galerkin discretization of fast-slow PDEs with transcritical singularities: Conclusion Outlook

-Having a blueprint of blowing up infinite-dimensional multiscale dynamical systems, one can now aim to tackle many other problems.
-We shall only mention a few of them here.
+Having a blueprint of blowing up infinite-dimensional multiscale dynamical systems, one can now aim to tackle many other related issues.
 One may aim to generalize our current transcritical setting in different ways, e.g., to very small or very large domains, to Dirichlet/mixed or even singular boundary data, to singular diffusion constants, to quasi-linear parabolic equations, to canard solutions, and to very general single eigenvalue crossing problems involving a trivial homogeneous branch such as pitchfork singularities.
-Other low-codimension dynamic/fast-slow bifurcation points for reaction diffusion PDEs would also be of interest including fold points, higher-order folded singularities or Hopf points.
+Other low-codimension dynamic/fast-slow bifurcation points for reaction diffusion PDEs would also be of interest including higher-order folded singularities (as an extension of~\cite{Engeletal2022} or Hopf points).
 In particular, these results should immediately be helpful to understand pattern formation dynamics, amplitude/modulation equations with slowly-varying parameters, and to make many results obtained by formal asymptotic matching for PDEs rigorous via a geometric approach.
 From the viewpoint of PDE theory, it seems also natural to conjecture that upon a suitable spatial discretization, one may be able to treat other classes of differential operators such as wave-type operators, advective terms, Fokker-Planck-type equations, and similar classes of problems, where other dynamical systems methods have proven to be successful already.
 From a methodological viewpoint, exploring the connection to free boundary problems and PDEs on Banach manifolds, is a natural continuation of our work.